Serving on the DignityUSA Board

 - Meet other times as necessary, and

-- Participate in official Dignity functions including the biennial convention and annual membership meetings.
+- Participate in official Dignity functions including national conferences and annual membership meetings.

 Each Board member is expected to: